fusion809/PKGBUILDs/README.md

 While this repository is primarily designed to provide me with the packages I want, I am willing to turn it into a community repo with packages that others want too.
 Merely start a [new issue](https://github.com/fusion809/PKGBUILDs/issues/new) or file a pull request, if you want a new package added or have modification suggests for existing packages.
 I am even willing to add suitable packages to my OBSAEB.
 Despite this, I have written an [article](https://fusion809.github.io/package-development), in [*The Hornery*](https://fusion809.github.io) about how you can set up your own OBS Project and write PKGBUILDs.

 ## atom-editor
-The `atom-editor` package in this repository is designed to not fail, in its build, due to minor Internet connectivity issues which would stump the PKGBUILD in the AUR.
+All PKGBUILDs with the `atom-editor` in their `$pkgname`, in this repository, build the Atom text editor from source and are designed to be installable simultaneously to one another (except for the `atom-editor-sync` and `atom-editor` packages, which conflict with one another).
+They are also designed (as opposed to the corresponding PKGBUILDs in the AUR) to persevere in their build, in the case of momentary internet glitches.

 ### -beta
 The `atom-editor-beta` package, unlike that in the AUR, should also persevere despite intermittent network connectivity issues and **can** be installed alongside `atom-editor` on the same machine.
 These two packages require Internet access during their build, so I cannot add them to my OBSAEB.

-### -dev
-The `atom-editor-dev` package builds the 1.9.0-dev branch of Atom and places its installed files in locations that do not conflict with either `atom-editor` or `atom-editor-beta`'s installed files.

 ### -sync
 `atom-editor-sync` builds Atom (the latest stable version) with the `package-sync` package pre-installed to allow for the easy installation of packages listed in a `packages.cson` file.